 Neshaminy Creek Brewing Company

-Neshaminy Creek Brewing Company is one of the best breweries in the Philadelphia region.
+Neshaminy Creek Brewing Company is one of the best breweries in the Philadelphia region and is one of my favorite Bucks County Breweries.
 Opened in 2010, Neshaminy Creek takes its name from the nearby creek that it draws its water from to make beer.

 Neshaminy has won several awards at the Great American Beer Festival and visitors can sample their flagship beers and many harder-to-find varieties in their tasting room in Croydon.